COGS18/COGS18.github.io/_build/html/_sources/projects/overview.md

 - Follows naming conventions
 - CapWords for class definitions & snake_case for variables, functions and methods

-*Code Documentation (10%)*
+*Code Documentation (5%)*

 Documentation will be evaluated in terms of:

 - Includes docstrings (numpy format) for custom classes, functions, and methods
 - Includes appropriate comments within the code

-*Code Tests (10%)*
+*Code Tests (5%)*

-You must include *at least three* code tests in your project that test your original functions/methods.
-These should be organized into a test file, in a test folder, and use `pytest`.
+You must test *at least three* of your original functions/methods.
+These should be organized into a test file and use `unittest`.
 These tests should be a unit test of your custom functions and/or classes in your project, and should test that the code executes and that at least some of the expected outputs of the function are returned, given some specified inputs.

+*Oral Exams (75%)*

+Students who complete a project must sign up for a 15 min oral exam slot during Finals week.
+In this oral exam students will be asked questions about their submitted code.
+These questions can include questions including (but not limited to) "Can you explain how this part works?," "What would happen if we wanted change the code to accomplish this - how might we do that?" and "If we changed X, how would that change how your code works?"
+Students should have the project on their computers open and ready to run/discuss during their oral exam.

 *Extra Credit (*up to* 4%)*